supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

  Motivation to help other people to undo to harm done by the years of schooling coercion.
 Introduce people to the pleasure of learning, to restore their learn drive.

-## Podcast

-More information of each episode [here](/en/blogs/guillem/pleasurable-learning-podcast).

-<iframe src="https://anchor.fm/pleasurable-learning/embed" height="240px" width="800px" frameborder="0" scrolling="no"></iframe>

-> If you want to participate in the podcast sharing your thoughts and experiences, please fill up <a href="https://forms.gle/fXsBXGYNugj6urn27">this form</a> and I will contact you.
-{.is-info}

 ## Support my work